 This is where I had my biggest bone to pick with this series.
-Most of the characters came off as either unrealistic caricatures of who they were meant to represent, weren’t fully realized or came off as pathetic excuses for fanservice.
+Most of the characters came off as either unrealistic or came off as pathetic excuses for fanservice.
 And the relationships were sometimes a little too forced.

 Especially note the latter; relationships.
-It’s an important aspect of the series, as they are the main factor as to why the Diclonius are so “cruel” as they are.
-“Cruel” because they aren’t the real cruel ones; that dubious honor goes to the humans.
+It’s an important aspect, as they are the main factor to why the Diclonius are so “cruel”.
+“Cruel” because they aren’t the real cruel ones; that honor goes to the humans.

 Elfen Lied Characters…

 Kohta is pretty much your typical harem anime protagonist.
-He does offer some depth, but he is also very unrealistic.
-I don’t expect fictional characters to act completely like real people, but they need to have a certain amount of believability.
-Any sane, real human being would gladly turn in a lost, naked girl to the police and give a homeless girl pants if she is obviously lacking some.
+He does offer some depth, but he is also unrealistic.
+I don’t expect fictional characters to act like real people, but they need to have a certain amount of believability.
+Any sane, real human being would turn in a lost, naked girl to the police.
+Not to mention, give a girl pants if she is obviously lacking some.

 Yuka is… well, Yuka is the kind of cousin who wants you.
 Really badly.
-Where most girls her age have most likely outgrown any crushes they once had on relatives, she is content with longing for her wimpy, pushover of a cousin.
+She is content with longing for her wimpy, pushover of a cousin.
 I’m sorry, but why was this needed in the story, especially when there was already a love interest for Kohta?
 This part really bothered me.
 I would have enjoyed Elfen Lied more if they let this part out.

 Lucy, on the other hand, was the meat of the story and, at least in my eyes, was much more of the main character than Kohta could ever be.
 I thought the flashback to her past was really well done and I admit I did feel sorry for her, even if half the time she was a sadistic murderer and the other half what amounted to a naked child.